Qantas Hotels are offering 9 Qantas Points per $ spent on all hotels booked through the platform until the end of 25 October.

 The offer excludes Airbnb bookings, which still earn at 1 Qantas Point per $.

-At the standard earn rate of 3 points per A$1, with all other things like price being equal, you are earning a points kickback worth around 6% if you value Qantas Points at around 2c.
+At the standard earn rate of 3 points per A$1, with all other things like price being equal, you are earning a points kickback on this offer worth around 18% if you value Qantas Points at around 2c.
 Qantas Hotels bookings are made in Australian dollars however so you’ll need to factor any currency exchange fee into the return percentage.

 In this guide you’ll see there are a number of ways to how you can earn Qantas Points from hotel stays.